manndthakkar/pickApic/README.md

 # pickApic
 A Full Stack Photo Sharing Social Media app - Pickapic.
 Using pickApic, a user can share their memories to the world in the form of photos.
 Users can add a title and a caption to the post and even edit it in the future.
-A user can also like and comment someone else's posts, along with many more functionalities described below.
+A user can also like and comment on someone else's posts, along with many more functionalities described below.

 - The app was made using HTML, CSS and Javascript for the frontend, with React as the frontend frameword.
 - NodeJS was used for the Backend, with ExpressJS as the Backend Framework.